pauladjata/search_ipynb_file_for_string/README.md

 To use:

-a. cd into directory which you would like to search
+1. cd into directory which you would like to search
-b. in command line: [ python search_notebook.py "string to search" ]
+2. in command line: [ python search_notebook.py "string to search" ]
-c. the search string must be surrounded by double quotes
+3. the search string must be surrounded by double quotes